-First of all, let me tell you one thing: I am not the world expert on how to make a ballet bun.
+First of all, let me tell you one thing: I am not the world expert on how to make the perfect ballet bun.
 In fact, I only made my first ever one last Saturday, so if you are a seasoned ballet mum, look away as it might get ugly for your trained eyes.

 I did not do ballet myself and until last Saturday, I had never felt the urge to pin my girls’ hair so tight onto their scalp it looked like they had a facelift, aged 4 and 6.
-Anyhoo, moving on…
+Anyhow, moving on…

 Although Beanie has been going to ballet classes since she was 4, she used to have a very short bob and I was never asked to tie her hair into a bun.
 Both girls go to a different ballet school now and they are part of a show in a couple of weeks.

 The goalposts have changed.
 There will be tutus (oh so cute), there will be ballet buns (perfect ones at that), there will be lots of hairspray and there will be makeup (really? blue eye shadow and red lipstick… on a 4 year old?).
 Luckily Beanie has been growing her hair for about 6 months and it is now just about shoulder-length.